iainmcgin/OpenYOLO-Android/docs/how-to-migrate-from-smartlock.md

 1. A credential request is constructed and dispatched, with the initial response delivered via a callback.
-The callback will either directly contain the credential (automatic sign-in), provide an Intent to be invoked (user consent required), or return nothing (no credentials available).
+The callback will either directly contain the credential (automatic sign-in), provide an `Intent` to be invoked (user consent required), or return nothing (no credentials available).
-2. If an intent is provided, this must be invoked and the result captured in `onActivityResult`.
+2. If an `Intent` is provided, this must be invoked and the result captured in `onActivityResult`.

 APIs which rely on multiple asynchronous steps, where the responses are delivered through different mechanisms, are inherently hard to understand.
-For OpenYOLO, this process has been simplified such that an Intent is directly created and used for the request, and all processing can be handled via `onActivityResult`.
+For OpenYOLO, this process has been simplified such that an `Intent` is directly created and used for the request, and all processing can be handled via `onActivityResult`.